 From the largest in the world to the most unusual, the Amazon’s rivers are unlike any other on earth; the most famous of course being the Amazon River, which flows over 4,000 miles and is 120 miles wide at its broadest.
 Take a cruise down the river and you may just see the rare pink dolphin exclusive to the area!
 Just a short skip from Manaus is an unusual river that you must see to believe—“The Meeting of the Two Waters.”
 This is an awe-inspiring natural phenomenon that occurs when dark waters of the Rio Negro River and clay waters of Rio Solimoes River meet and converge but never actually mix.

-Taking in the sites, the native gardens, and the beauty of the Amazon in Brazil is something everyone should experience in their lifetime.
+Taking in the sites, the native garden plants, and the beauty of the Amazon in Brazil is something everyone should experience in their lifetime.
 If you are lucky enough to have been to Brazil, share your list of favorite places to see and things everyone must do!